Who is Bonnie Blue – and why is the OnlyFans creator facing backlash?

 Blue also claimed that she has made £3 million from her OnlyFans account this year alone, but did not say that she splits any of that profit with those who appear alongside her.

-Blue is also facing backlash after saying she happily sleeps with lecturers from the universities she targets too and married men, believing that too many women “nowadays are lazy” when it comes to maintaining their marital sex lives.
+Blue also faced backlash after saying she also happily sleeps with lecturers from the universities she targets and married men, believing that too many women “nowadays are lazy” when it comes to maintaining their marital sex lives.

-What is the backlash over Bonnie Blue’s podcast appearances?
+What was the backlash over Bonnie Blue’s podcast appearances?

-While Blue has been a controversial figure for some time, first getting press last winter, the conversation around her has picked back up following her appearance on the popular podcast, Saving Grace.
+While Blue has been a controversial figure for some time, first getting in the winter of 2023, the conversation around picked back up following an appearance on the popular podcast, Saving Grace, in October 2024.

 In a (now deleted) clip which was circulating online, Blue recounts sleeping with a student and his father, saying, “When I first saw him with his dad, I thought he was gonna like come and tell me off but [oh no it was] the opposite.
 He was jealous and wanted to join in [...]
 I did the son first.”

-Some social media users commented underneath this video, saying they were disappointed to see Blue as a guest.
+Some social media users commented underneath this video, saying they were disappointed to see Blue as a guest and the episode was later removed by Keeling and her team.

 Cosmopolitan UK has reached out to Keeling’s representatives for comment.